stefanvictora/hue-scheduler/README.md

 #### --max-requests-per-second

 The maximum number of PUT API requests Hue Scheduler is allowed to perform per second.
-The official Hue API Documentation recommends to keep this at 10 requests per second, or else the bridge might drop some requests.
+The official Hue API Documentation recommends keeping this at 10 requests per second, or else the bridge might drop some requests.

-Note: The bridge controls groups by using more computationally expensive broadcast messages, which is why the the official recommendation is to limit group updates to one per second.
+Note: The bridge controls groups by using more computationally expensive broadcast messages, which is why the official recommendation is to limit group updates to one per second.
 Hue Scheduler automatically rate limits lights and groups updates accordingly.

 > As a general guideline we always recommend to our developers to stay at roughly 10 commands per second to the /lights resource with a 100ms gap between each API call.
 For /groups commands you should keep to a maximum of 1 per second.
 >